anettrolikova/planett/index.md

 # Public presence - Talks

-👩‍🏫 [Introducing Ethereum Magicians as a Community and Tech Forum](https://twitter.com/smpalladino/status/1181076398301036544?s=20) Lightning talk on ETHPlanet Lightning talks in Osaka
+👩‍🏫 [How to improve Ethereum by contributing to an open-source ecosystem](https://twitter.com/smpalladino/status/1181076398301036544?s=20) Lightning talk on ETHPlanet Lightning talks in Osaka

 👩‍🏫 [EEA and Ethereum Community panel](https://twitter.com/helsfoftroy/status/1181377591694901248?s=20) at Devcon5